seanthegeek/phishforall/README.md

 source project, it is highly customisable, but it could also be easily modified to drop real malware or steal data.
 &lt;CYA&gt; *Don't do that!* &lt;/CYA&gt;

+## Supported target platforms

+- Windows XP-10
+- Mac OS 10.6+
+- Debian/Ubuntu linux with a GUI

+It may work on other Linux/UNIX/BSD distributions as well.